Suxamethonium chloride: Mechanism of action

 There are two phases to the blocking effect of suxamethonium.

 Phase 1 block

 Phase 1 blocking has the principal paralytic effect.
-Binding of suxamethonium to the nicotinic acetylcholine receptor results in opening of the receptor's monovalent cation channel; a disorganized depolarization of the motor end-plate occurs and calcium is released from the sarcoplasmic reticulum.
+Binding of suxamethonium to the nicotinic acetylcholine receptor results in opening of the receptor's ion channel; a depolarization of the motor end-plate occurs and calcium is released from the sarcoplasmic reticulum leading to initial muscle contraction and fasciculations.

 In normal skeletal muscle, acetylcholine dissociates from the receptor following depolarization and is rapidly hydrolyzed by acetylcholinesterase.
 The muscle cell is then ready for the next signal.

-Suxamethonium has a longer duration of effect than acetylcholine, and is not hydrolyzed by acetylcholinesterase.
-By maintaining the membrane potential above threshold, it does not allow the muscle cell to repolarize.
-When acetylcholine binds to an already depolarized receptor, it cannot cause further depolarization.
+Suxamethonium is not hydrolyzed by acetylcholinesterase.
+By remaining bound to the acetylcholine receptor and maintaining the membrane potential above threshold, it does not allow the muscle cell to completely repolarize.
+This results in the inability for the voltage gated sodium channels to reset and instead are held in an inactive state leading to an inability to form further action potentials.

-Calcium is removed from the muscle cell cytoplasm independent of repolarization (depolarization signaling and muscle contraction are independent processes).
-As the calcium is taken up by the sarcoplasmic reticulum, the muscle relaxes.
-This explains muscle flaccidity rather than tetany following fasciculations.